 Domestic tourism is BIG business in some countries, bringing in a significant revenue for the economy of the local area and nationwide.
-What what is domestic tourism?
+But what is domestic tourism?

-In this post I will explain what domestic tourism is and why it is important.
+In this article I will explain what domestic tourism is and why it is important.
 I will also give some examples of some of the biggest domestic tourism destinations worldwide.

 What is domestic tourism?

 As I described in my tourism glossary, domestic tourism is the act of travelling for business or leisure within one’s home country.
 According to the UNWTO, a person must be away from their usual place of residence (but still in their home country) for at least one night to qualify as a domestic tourist.